simeonrowsell/simseneca/src/content/work/onboarding-and-expectation-setting.md

   Say you're planning a trip somewhere, Japan for example.
 TravelLocal would connect you with a local travel expert right there in Tokyo to plan your trip.
 At its best you make a personal connection with someone local and have a more authentic travel experience.
 However when that conversation doesn’t get off to a good start and customers go quiet, the local expert is left feeling disengaged and the customer underserved.

   I lead product design in an ambitious project to help instigate engaging conversations between customers and local experts, getting them off to a positive start and setting the customer up for success.

+  Much of the work is in the process and reasoning but if you want you can <a href="#final-designs">jump straight to the final designs</a>.
 introPreheading: 'Challenge'
 skills: [
   'Product process',